mtvs/eloquent-hashids/README.md

 ## Installation

-First, get the package with composer:
+Install the package with Composer:

 ```sh